xtdb/xtdb/docs/internals.md

 2) These entity attribute values are then resolved again using the eid/aid/transact-time index, and kept if the query predicate evaluates to true.

+### System of Record / Log

+#### Proposal A: Immutable Log (Kafka)

+The initial plan has been to store the transaction log in an immutable log, such as Kafka.
+This is discussed in [retention](retention.md).
+In both suggestion below compaction and deletion of data becomes cumbersome, and might be easiest use in combination with separate topics for different retention mechanisms or if we use encrypted personal data and forget the keys.

+The messages in this log can either be individual entities, grouped into transactions, or transactions themselves.
+There are some pros and cons of both approaches:

+##### Proposal Aa: Messages are Entities

+Pros:
+ + Messages can have meaningful keys.
+ + Can potentially use compaction.
+ + Can potentially use Kafka transactions across topics.

+Cons:
+ + Harder to reason about transaction boundary, Kafka doesn't support transactional reads.
+ + Cannot use LogAppend time in Kafka for transaction wall time, at least not without additional logic, related to above.

+##### Proposal Ab: Messages are Transactions

+Pros:
+ + Clear transaction boundaries.
+ + Can use LogAppend time for transaction wall time.

+Cons:
+ + Cannot compact topics, each key (if used) is an unique transaction id.
+ + Business time is not necessarily the same for each entity in the message (not necessarily a problem, but can be confusing).

+#### Proposal B: Distributed CRDT KV Store

+This is easier to modify and delete data from, but requires much more engineering and is a departure from the log based design.
+While Kafka might still play a role, the system of record of CRDTs must likely live somewhere else.
+Either directly in the nodes KV stores - which makes the durability guarantees of them much higher - or in another store.

+As this can be a multi-master setup, it's likely to be more scalable and it's also a bit more forward looking design than the idealisation of an immutable log that has to be worked around.